TNM0001/NightMareCooking/README.md

 -'recipes.html': The file where the NightMare recipes are stored

--'bubblerecipes.html': The file where the NightMare recipes are stored.
+-'bubblerecipes.html': The file where the BubbleGumB*tch recipes are stored.
 Massive thanks to bubblegumbitch on Discord for being a contributor for the recipes, she's a amazing mother and great person.

 -'js': Contains all of the JavaScript scripts, that's pretty much it.
 Just used for interactions.